 A New Canadian Myth for New Canadian Times about making art in Canada—the real story versus the official story.
 Published on Back to the World, April 2013.

 On the Subject of Artists Talking about Art about the critical response to How Should a Person Be? accusing it of narcissism and navel-gazing.
-Published on Back of the World, December 2012.
+Published on Back to the World, December 2012.

 Windows on the World, about the view outside the window in Sheila Heti's study, commissioned and illustrated by Matteo Pericoli for The Paris Review, and later collected in Periocoli's book, Windows on the World: Fifty Writers, Fifty Views, published by Penguin, September 2012.